coinweb/technical-docs/_posts/2019-08-19-about-sharding.md

 If a node is randomly chosen to be honest with a given probability, obviously network C requires the least duplicated work, followed by B, and then A. C thus requires the least aggregated computational resources.

-Unfortunately in the above case, only networks A and B can implement consensus and do the computation entirely on their own.
+In the above case only networks A and B can implement consensus and do the computation entirely on their own.
 Network C requires access to an auxiliary network of type A or B that provides trusted broadcasts of messages.
 This is how Coinweb operates.
 A small part of the computation, the non-deterministic part, is done by the L1 layer.
 The deterministic part is done by the L2 layer.\

 Here it is important to note that all smart contracts are deterministic.